Spencer Steer Player Props: Reds vs. Giants

 - Steer leads Cincinnati with 91 hits and an OBP of .363, plus a team-best slugging percentage of .467.

-- He ranks 43rd in batting average, 24th in on base percentage, and 45th in slugging among qualifying hitters in MLB play.
+- Among the qualified hitters in MLB action, he ranks 45th in batting average, 23rd in on-base percentage, and 44th in slugging.

-- Steer has picked up a hit in 63.7% of his 91 games this season, with at least two hits in 26.4% of those games.

 - He has hit a long ball in 15.4% of his games in 2023 (14 of 91), and 3.6% of his trips to the plate.